alicevision/meshroom-manual/source/feature-documentation/nodes/Meshing.rst

 Output Dense Point Cloud                            Output dense point cloud with visibilities (SfMData file format). densePointCloud.abc
 =================================================== ==============================================================================================================================================================================================================================================

+**Draft meshing**

+A meshing node without a connection to the depth maps folder attribute will create a mesh based on the :doc:`structure from motion </feature-documentation/nodes/StructureFromMotion>` point cloud.
+This is much faster than using depth maps but the result is low quality.

 **Detailed description**

 The objective of this step is to create a dense geometric surface representation of the scene.